Life Group Discussion Questions

 A recent study came out stating that 80% of new year resolutions fail by February, another 12% drops off throughout the year, and only 8% see success in what they set out to do.
 We set out large goals to see radical transformation in the next twelve months yet struggle to see the results we were hoping for.
 The solution?
 A daily approach, step by step.
 As we walk with Christ regularly and daily, we will be transformed into the image of Christ.

 Paul uses the imagery of working out for his young mentee on the importance and value of discipline when it comes to spiritual things.
 While being physically fit is important, the overall health of one’s soul is far more important.
 We all know the guy who spends too much time at the gym only working on his arms, and the rest of his body is disproportionately undersized or out of shape.
 How is the state of our spiritual life?
 Where do we need to develop rhythms and patterns for a more holistic approach for our souls?

 Q: How can we as a group, partner and work together this year to see one another grow in connection and relationship with God and one another through the disciplines this year?
-(This can be done by taking the time to go over the shared experiences on the bulletin from last week; these are also available at summitview.net/rhythms – also available on the Summit View app.)
+This can be done by taking the time to go over the shared experiences in the bulletin; these are also available at summitview.net/rhythms, and also in the Summit View app.